 I wrote my balance post and touched on this long before I refreshed my memory on the Intuitive Eating topic.
 This is perhaps my biggest change of the years – learning to love exercise for how it makes me feel and not doing it because of guilt or to burn off a big meal.

 Honor your health – choose foods that satisfy both your tastebuds and health.

 I love this one, and it again reminds me of the point I made in my balance post.
 Strive to find the best balance between enjoying what you eat and making your body feel good on the inside.
 I have definitely embraced this concept to the fullest!

 I actually really enjoyed reading my old review.
 Because I hadn’t read it in so long I felt like someone else was doing the talking!
-The paragraph I wrote about “good” verses “bad” foods was well stated!
+The liked the paragraph I wrote about “good” verses “bad” foods!
 I still agree with that one.

 I think one of the biggest changes in my relationship with food over the past 8 years has been learning to go with the flow.

 In 2009 I wrote: